 This will help you identify which segments are most valuable to your business and make informed decisions on where to allocate resources.

 Customer Profitability Example

-Having an understanding of which customers stand to make you the most money from can inform smart, strategic business decisions across your company.
+Understanding which customers stand to make you the most money can inform intelligent, strategic business decisions across your company.

-You obviously want to land customers and clients that are going to help your bottom line.
-With a customer profitability analysis, you can get a picture of who those prospects are and how to reach them.
+You want to land customers and clients that will help your bottom line.
+With a customer profitability analysis, you can see who those prospects are and how to reach them.

 A customer profitability analysis puts a new degree of insight into your sales process.
-It can help you from pursuing prospects that will have underwhelming returns or possibly even lose you money.
+It can keep you from pursuing prospects that will have underwhelming returns or possibly even lose you money.

 You can offer more profitable customers shorter wait times, more direct lines to your staff, access to exclusive content, and any other steps you can take to accommodate their interests.

 Customer profitability is an interesting, valuable metric to consider when structuring your sales, marketing, and service efforts.